mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

      write_tb = true
      write_u_matrices = true

-   With these, you will write to file the Hamiltonian in the Wannier representation and the rotation matrices \f$ U \f$ that are needed by phoebe.
+   With these, you will write to file the Hamiltonian in the Wannier representation and the rotation matrices :math:`U` that are needed by phoebe.

 The variable `num_bands` should match the value of `nbnd` set in `scf.in` and `nscf.in`.